Survivors and investigators are spending Thanksgiving questioning the motive behind a mass shooting in a Virginia Walmart that left 6 workers dead

 "I know this community, and I know it well.
 And I know that we will come together and lend a helping hand to the victims' families," Chesapeake Mayor Rick West said Wednesday in a video message.

 The shooting, yet another example of how horrific gun violence upends American life in the most conventional settings, has left many grieving the loss of loved ones and survivors traumatized from what they witnessed.
-As the long journey of processing those emotions begins, questions on what could have led to the killings linger.
+As the long journey of processing those emotions begins, questions on what could have led to the killings linger as investigators continue to dig for a motive.

 Donya Prioleau was inside the employee break room when the shooter began firing at coworkers, she said.